-The actuarial value of assets, used to determine both your funded ratio and your required employer contribution, is based on a smoothed value of assets (10-year smoothing prior to 2016; 5-year smoothing beginning in 2016).
-A smoothing method reduces the volatility of the valuation results, which affects your required employer contribution and funded ratio.
-The smoothed actuarial rate of return for 2015 was 5.21%.
+The actuarial value of assets, used to determine both your funded ratio and your required employer contribution, is based on a 10-year smoothed value of assets.
+Only a portion (seven-tenths, for 2008 through 2014) of the 2008 investment market losses was recognized in this actuarial valuation report.
+This reduces the volatility of the valuation results, which affects your required employer contribution and funded ratio.
+The smoothed actuarial rate of return for 2014 was 5.90%.

-As of December 31, 2015 the actuarial value of assets is 113% of market value.
-This means that meeting the actuarial assumption in the next few years will require average annual market returns that exceed the 7.75% investment return assumption.
+As of December 31, 2014 the actuarial value of assets is 106% of market value.
+This means that meeting the actuarial assumption in the next few years will require average annual market returns that exceed the 8% investment return assumption.

-If the December 31, 2015 valuation results were based on market value on that date instead of smoothed funding value: i) the funded percent of your entire municipality would be 58% (instead of 66%); and ii) your total employer contribution requirement for the fiscal year starting July 1, 2017 would be \$ 279,420 (instead of \$ 248,484).
+If the December 31, 2014 valuation results were based on market value on that date instead of 10-year smoothed funding value: i) the funded percent of your entire municipality would be 67% (instead of 71%); and ii) your total employer contribution requirement for the fiscal year starting July 1, 2016 would be \$ 130,728 (instead of \$ 115,236).

 The asset smoothing method is a powerful tool for reducing the volatility of your required employer contributions.
-However, if the current 13% difference between the smoothed value and the market value of assets is not made up, the result would be gradual increases in your employer contribution requirement over the next few years (to around the levels described above).
+However, if the current 6% difference between the smoothed value and the market value of assets is not made up, the result would be gradual increases in your employer contribution requirement over the next few years (to around the levels described above).